d2l-ai/d2l-en/chapter_reinforcement_learning/mdp.md

 The different components above together form a Markov decision process (MDP)
 $$\text{MDP}: (\mathcal{S}, \mathcal{A}, T, r).$$

-Let's now consider the situation when the robot starts at a particular state $s_0 \in S$ and continues taking actions to result in a trajectory
+Let's now consider the situation when the robot starts at a particular state $s_0 \in \mathcal{S}$ and continues taking actions to result in a trajectory
 $$\tau = (s_0, a_0, r_0, s_1, a_1, r_1, s_2, a_2, r_2, \ldots).$$

 At each time step $t$ the robot is at a state $s_t$ and takes an action $a_t$ which results in a reward $r_t = r(s_t, a_t)$.
 The *return* of a trajectory is the total reward obtained by the robot along such a trajectory